-- A. A Minor Penalty shall be imposed on any player, including the goalkeeper, for using a stick which does not conform to the provisions of rule 3.2.2. - B. A Minor Penalty shall be imposed on any player taking the surface wearing skates which does not conform to the provisions of rule 3.2.3.
-He may not return to play until the fault is corrected. - C. A Minor Penalty shall be imposed on any player wearing illegal protective equipment according to rule 3.2.4. - D. A Minor Penalty shall be assessed a goalkeeper guilty of using or wearing illegal equipment. - E. If a goalkeeper's helmet comes off during the play the Referee shall stop play immediately.
-No penalty shall be assessed unless the Referee determines that the goal keeper deliberately took his helmet off to stop the play.
-A Minor Penalty shall be assessed unless the criteria for a penalty shot shall be met.
-If any other goalkeepers' equipment shall come off during the play the Referee shall allow the play to continue. - F. A Minor Penalty shall be imposed, after one warning by the Referee, on any player for violation of provisions of rule 3.2.7 related to protective equipment.
+- a) A Minor Penalty shall be imposed on any player, including the goalkeeper, for using a stick which does not conform to the provisions of Rule 3.2.2. - b) A Minor Penalty shall be imposed on any player taking the surface wearing skates which does not conform to the provisions of Rule 3.2.3.
+The player may not return to play until the fault is corrected. - c) A Minor Penalty shall be imposed on any player wearing illegal protective equipment according to Rule 3.2.4. - d) A Minor Penalty shall be assessed a goalkeeper guilty of using or wearing illegal equipment. - e) If a goalkeeper's helmet comes off during the play the Referee shall stop play immediately.
+No penalty shall be assessed unless the Referee determines that the goalkeeper deliberately took their helmet off to stop the play.
+A Minor Penalty shall be assessed unless the criteria for a Penalty Shot shall be met.
+If any other goalkeepers' equipment shall come off during the play the Referee shall allow the play to continue.

+f) A Minor Penalty shall be imposed, after one warning by the Referee, on any player for violation of provisions of Rule 3.2.7 related to protective equipment.